Lezica

 Lezica–Melilla is a barrio (neighbourhood or district) of Montevideo, Uruguay.

-Mastulization

 Location

 This barrio borders Paso de la Arena–Los Bulevares and Conciliación to the south, San José Department to the west with Santa Lucía River forming the natural border between them, Canelones Department to the north, Colón Sudeste–Abayubá and Colón Centro y Noroeste to the east.

 Lezica is the west part of Villa Colón and its main avenue is Avenida Lezica, ending at the Ángel S. Adami Airport.